Celebrate Pride Month with these LGBTQI-themed movies and TV shows streaming now

 Pose

 Pose, created by American Horror Story's Ryan Murphy, is a TV drama about New York City's African-American and Latinx LGBTQI ballroom culture scene during its heyday in the 1980s and early 1990s.
 Pose was inspired by the 1990 documentary Paris is Burning.
 The series also tackles the HIV/AIDS crisis.
-It features the largest cast of trans actors as series regulars on a scripted show, including i Janet Mock and Our Lady J. Pose also stars MJ Rodriguez, Indya Moore, Dominique Jackson, Angelica Ross, Hailie Sahar and the one and only Billy Porter.
+It features the largest cast of trans actors as series regulars on a scripted show including Our Lady J, MJ Rodriguez, Indya Moore, Dominique Jackson, Angelica Ross, and Hailie Sahar.
+Pose also stars the one and only Billy Porter as the ballroom grandfather Pray Tell.
+Janet Mock also writers, produces and directs Pose episodes.

 Everything's Gonna Be Okay